HasnainShafiq/Blog/src/blog/2022-05-12-second-article.md

 ---
 title: "Update #1"
-description: "A quick update on recent changes to the blog, featuring a splash of colour and a lively personality. "
+description: "A quick update on recent changes to the blog, featuring a splash of colour and a lively personality."
 author: Hasnain Shafiq
-tags: ["posts", "featured", "updates"]
+tags: ['post','featured', 'updates']
 date: 2022-05-16T14:23:14.792Z
 image: /assets/img/update1.png
 imageAlt: "Update #1"